ilosvideos/api-docs/source/includes/v2/_videos.md

 The Video API allows you to interact with videos on your VidGrid account.

+## Create Video

+To create videos you will need to make use of the [Video Creation Token Api](#video-creation-token-api).

 ## Get Video

 This endpoint returns an array of [Video Resources](#video-resource).